Louise Brooks: Literature

-Brooks's film persona served as the literary inspiration for Adolfo Bioy Casares when he wrote his science fiction novel The Invention of Morel (1940) about a man attracted to Faustine, a woman who is only a projected 3-D image.
+Brooks's film persona served as the literary inspiration for Adolfo Bioy Casares's science fiction novel The Invention of Morel (1940).
+This concerns a man attracted to Faustine, a woman who is only a projected 3-D image.
 In a 1995 interview, Casares explained that Faustine is directly based on his love for Louise Brooks who "vanished too early from the movies".
-Elements of The Invention of Morel, minus the science fiction elements, served as a basis for Alain Resnais's 1961 film Last Year at Marienbad.
+Elements of his novel, minus the science fiction elements, served as a basis for Alain Resnais's 1961 film Last Year at Marienbad.

+Brooks plays a role in Dutch writer Willem Frederik Hermans's 1987 novel The Saint of the Clockmakers.

-In Neil Gaiman's novel American Gods, the character Czernobog refers to Brooks as the greatest movie star of all time.
+In Neil Gaiman's 2001 novel American Gods, the character Czernobog refers to Brooks as the greatest movie star of all time.

 In Ali Smith's 2011 novel There But For The, the character Brooke Bayoude is revealed at a dinner party to have been named after Louise Brooks, though in a play on Brooks's name the dinner guests apparently mistake Brooks for Debbie Flood or Louise Woodward.

-In her 2011 novel of supernatural horror, Houdini Heart, Ki Longfellow uses Brooks as an actual character in the leading character's visions.
+In her supernatural horror novel Houdini Heart (2011), author Ki Longfellow uses Brooks as a character in the leading character's visions.

 Brooks appears as a central character in the 2012 novel The Chaperone by Laura Moriarty.
 In Gayle Forman's novels Just One Day and Just One Year, the protagonist is called "Lulu" because her bobbed hair resembles Brooks'.

 In the German novel The Director (2023) by Daniel Kehlmann, Brooks, as well as G.W.Pabst, appears as a character.

-In 1987, the Dutch author Willem Frederik Hermans published a book, The Saint of the Clockmakers, in which Louise Brooks plays a role.

 Comics

 A panel of the September 14, 1929, comic strip Dixie Dugan.
 Dugan's appearance and escapades were based on Louise Brooks.

 Brooks also had a significant influence in the graphics world.
 She inspired the long-running Dixie Dugan newspaper strip by John H. Striebel.
 The strip began in the late 1920s and ran until 1966.
 It grew out of the serialized novel and later stage musical, Show Girl, that writer J. P. McEvoy had loosely based on Brooks's days as a Follies girl on Broadway.

 Brooks also inspired the erotic comic books of Valentina, by the late Guido Crepax, which began publication in 1965 and continued for many years.
 Crepax became a friend and regular correspondent of Brooks late in her life.
 Hugo Pratt, another comics artist, also used her as inspiration for characters, and even named them after her.

 Other comics have drawn upon Brooks's distinctive hair-style.
 Brooks was the visual model for the character of Ivy Pepper in Tracy Butler's Lackadaisy comic series.
-More recently, illustrator Rick Geary published a 2015 graphic novel entitled Louise Brooks: Detective in which Brooks, "her movie career having sputtered to a stop," returns to her native Kansas in 1940 and becomes a private investigator who solves murders.
+Illustrator Rick Geary published a 2015 graphic novel entitled Louise Brooks: Detective in which Brooks, "her movie career having sputtered to a stop", returns to her native Kansas in 1940 and becomes a private investigator who solves murders.